11Ἐγώ εἰμι ὁ ποιμὴν ὁ καλός: ὁ ποιμὴν ὁ καλὸς τὴν ψυχὴν αὐτοῦ τίθησινὑπὲρ τῶν προβάτων:

 τίθημι: PAI 1s, τίθημι, 1) to set, put, place 1a) to place or lay 1b) to put down, lay down

-I also have other sheep which are not out of this pasture; it is necessary for me to lead them also, and they hear my voice, and they shall become one flock, one shepherd.
+I also have other sheep which are not out of this pasture; it is necessary for me to lead them also, and they will hear my voice, and there shall be one flock, one shepherd.

 ἀγαγεῖν: AAInf, ἄγω, 1) to lead, take with one 1a) to lead by laying hold of, and this way to bring to the point of destination: of an animal